What the lives of the Waltons — America's wealthiest family and heirs to the Walmart and Sam's Club empire — are really like

 The modest, three-bedroom, two-bathroom home overlooks the Brazos River.

-Alice also owns a two-floor condo on New York's Park Avenue, which she bought for $25 million in 2014.
+Alice also owns a two-floor condo on New York's Park Ave., which she bought for $25 million in 2014.

 Source: Business Insider